large-scale-gxe-methods/GEM/README.md

 Library Dependencies:
 * BLAS/LAPACK.
 For Intel processors, we recommend that GEM is compiled with an optimized math routine library such as the Math Kernal Library for top performance.
 * Boost C++ libraries.
 GEM links the following Boost libraries:  ```boost_program_options, boost_thread, boost_system, and boost_filesystem```.

-These dependencies will need to be installed prior to executing make.

 <br />